hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_init.rst

 ::

-      --access-key string   access key for Hasura GraphQL Engine --directory string    name of directory where files will be created --endpoint string     http(s) endpoint for Hasura GraphQL Engine -h, --help                help for init
+      --admin-secret string   admin secret key for Hasura GraphQL Engine --directory string      name of directory where files will be created --endpoint string       http(s) endpoint for Hasura GraphQL Engine -h, --help                  help for init

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~